Equal Exchange's Red Cherry Challenge has ended, and we've tallied up the results!

 Raise awareness.
 The educational materials Equal Exchange developed for the Red Cherry Challenge will remain available on this page for you to read, watch, and share with your community.

 Make a financial contribution to one of the many nonprofit organizations doing good work to combat coffee rust.
 Above and beyond the Red Cherry Fund, Equal Exchange has contributed $80,000 to Root Capital and $20,000 to The Coffee Trust, both organizations working with farmers on the ground to mitigate the effects of coffee rust.
-You can donate to them directly as well, or to our partners at Lutheran World Relief or Catholic Relief Services who are also working intensively on this issue.
+You can donate to them directly as well, or to our partners at Catholic Relief Services who are also working intensively on this issue.

 We will continue to share stories from our farmer partners in the months ahead as they implement new programs using the Red Cherry Fund and continue to confront this and other challenges.
 Thank you for enabling us to do this work!